 You want to be sure you understand whether the price includes all fees and taxes, so read the fine print.
 Knowing the total cost of the room is the only way to compare apples to apples when you’re doing this search.

 3. Book a Refundable Room

-The next step to this process is key: At this point, you want to book only a refundable room.
+The next step in this process is key: At this point, you want to book only a refundable room.

 While you might see a better price on a non-refundable room, even at the same hotel, you want to give yourself some wiggle room unless you are booking a week or less in advance.
 After all, your travel plans might change, or you may have to cancel your trip altogether.

 “If I’m flying somewhere — you usually book your airfare pretty well in advance — I also book a hotel room at the same time,” Clark says.
 “I book the best deal I can find for where I’m going but always a refundable room.”

 Doing this leaves you the option to cancel the reservation if you find a better deal in the days leading up to your trip.
 So be sure to note the cancellation deadline before you book.

 4. Search for Better Deals on Priceline and Hotwire Before Your Trip

 This step uses Clark’s two favorite secret weapons for finding the absolute best price.